jky01/RCAutoPilot/README.md

    ./start_training.sh --transformer
    ```

-   By default, the example trains for 10 epochs.
-Pass `--epochs <n>` after
+   By default, the example trains continuously until interrupted.
+Pass
-   `--transformer` to change the number of epochs.
+   `--epochs <n>` after `--transformer` to train for a fixed number of epochs.
    You can also save and
    resume training with `--checkpoint <file>` which stores a checkpoint every
    epoch (change the interval with `--checkpoint-freq`).